Our youngest daughter Avie has been on more flights and trips than we can count.

 When you travel with a baby as often as we do, you manage to weed through all the travel gear for baby to work out which travel gear for babies are truly worth the money.

 As a result, we have written many reviews & guides on our family travel blog to help you find the best baby travel gear for your situation.

-In this article, I want to provide you with a comprehensive list of all the best baby travel accessories that you will need to help make your trip a success.
+In this article, I want to provide you with a comprehensive list of all, in our opinion, the best baby travel accessories that you will need to help make your trip a success.

-Table of the 10 Best Baby Travel Essentials in 2018
+Our Pick of Best Baby Travel Products in 2024

-The best travel crib.
-It is a lightweight pop-up crib and it folds down to compact size.
+In our opinion, the best travel crib.
+It is a lightweight (2.45 lbs) pop-up crib and it folds down to compact size.
 (You can even fit it in your suitcase)

 The sack will regulate the body temperature and can be used with external temperatures as low as 60°F (16°C) to as high as 77°F (25°C).

 Take along a video baby monitor to keep an eye on your baby whilst they nap.